 I, on the other hand, started to mentally dress him in lumberjack clothes.
 A little Pendleton here, a wool cap there—sure Tim, I’d rub up against you.
-He’s nearly twice my age, but all women have the Sean Connery factor, and Tim weighs in well below on that age scale.
+He’s near twice my age, but all women have the Sean Connery factor, and Tim weighs in well below on that age scale.

 The title of the book came from one of the stories—a piece Tim did for Yoga Journal.
 He told us that getting the assignment went like this:

 Editor: So you wouldn’t want to do a piece on yoga?